100mslive/100ms-web/README.md

 ### Join the room

-* Before running the app locally make sure you update the environment file (.env) with the respective REACT_APP_TOKEN_GENERATION_ENDPOINT, the token endpoint will be present in the [developer section](https://dashboard.100ms.live/developer) on the dashboard.
+* Before running the app locally make sure you update the environment file (.env) with the respective `REACT_APP_TOKEN_GENERATION_ENDPOINT`, the token endpoint will be present in the [developer section](https://dashboard.100ms.live/developer) on the dashboard.

 * Visit the URL : `http://localhost:3000/meeting/<room_id>/<role>` to join the room